MinorLeopard/alexa-tasks/README.md

 # alexa-tasks
-Created a new repo for alexa tasks.
+1.Created a new repo for alexa tasks.

-uploaded a master branch using git
+2.Uploaded a master branch using git

-created a new latestversion branch
+3.Created a new latestversion branch

-created a PR and merged the branches
+4.Created a PR and merged the branches

-deleted the latestversion branch
+5.Deleted the latestversion branch

-added a README.md
+6.Added a README.md